jleinonen/cloudsat-gan/README.md

 ```
 This will output saved model weights into the `models` directory.
 Note that, since the initial weights are randomizes, the results will not be exactly equal to those reported in the paper.

 If you find any problems with the code, please submit an [issue](/../../issues/).
-For other questions, email jussi.s.leinonen@jpl.caltech.edu.
+For other questions, email jussi.leinonen@epfl.ch.